Our approach: Listen, Link, Collaborate, Advocate

-End Hunger Durham listens to the front line workers and the people affected by food insecurity and build linkages that can support problem solving and improve lives.
+End Hunger Durham listens to the front line workers and the people affected by food insecurity to build linkages that can support problem solving and improve lives.

-We then collaborate with all parties working to find solutions.
+We collaborate with all parties working to find solutions.

-To address the immediate and long term supports and threats to food security we advocate at the national, state, and local levels for policies that address both the immediate and long-term solutions to hunger.
+To address the immediate and long range threats to food security we advocate at the national, state, and local levels for policies that address solutions to hunger.